kmullin8/News-Topic-Classification/README.md

 # Full-Article Topic Classification + Live News Scraper

-A machine learning pipeline that reads full news articles, predicts their main subject using a two-phase DistilBERT fine-tuning strategy (20 Newsgroups → Reuters RCV1-v2), and stores live-scraped articles plus topic predictions in MongoDB.
-The system supports both single-URL classification and scheduled RSS scraping with an easy on/off switch.
+A machine learning pipeline that parses rss feeds for economic, commodities, and macro-financial news, predicts their main subject using a  DistilBERT fine-tuning strategy (trained on reuters 21578 data set), and stores live-scraped article information plus topic predictions in MongoDB.

 ---